Corned Beef Hash (Filipino Style)

 I was pretty shocked and couldn’t believe my eyes – it was my little dear sister Eunice – all the way from the Philippines!
 I was totally caught by surprise that the only words that came out of my mouth were — “What are you doing here?”

 Apparently, my sister was in Canada previously and then she and Mark made some arrangements so she could visit me for my birthday!
-That was really awesome!
+That was awesome!

 WHAT ARE THE INGREDIENTS FOR CORNED BEEF HASH (FILIPINO-STYLE)?